cakephp/authorization/docs/Policies.md

 - `false` The user is not allowed to proceed with the action.
 - `null` The before hook did not make a decision, and the authorization method will be invoked.

-# Policy Resolvers

-Mapping resource objects to their respective policy classes is a behavior handled by a policy resolver.
-We provide a few resolvers to get you started, but you can create your own resolver by implementing the `Authorization\Policy\ResolverInterface`.
-The built-in resolvers are:

-* `MapResolver` allows you to map resource names to their policy class names, or to objects and callables.
-* `OrmResolver` applies conventions based policy resolution for common ORM objects.
-* `ResolverCollection` allows you to aggregate multiple resolvers together, searching them sequentially.